 The senior leadership team will continue to work with Emma Moody, statutory agencies and regulators and ensure the school’s systems for safeguarding are robust and the safety of children is paramount.
 Trustees are wholly committed to the safety of children as their charitable beneficiaries and have undertaken a focussed programme training and development in relation to safeguarding.

 A Safeguarding Charter has been developed as a live resource for the trustees, staff, pupils and volunteers at the College.
-Realising the commitments set out in the Charter will be a cross-site activity and will be driven by a new Director of Safeguarding who will take up post in April 2019.
+Realising the commitments set out in the Charter will be a cross-site activity and will be driven by our Director of Safeguarding, Wade Tidbury, who took post in April 2019.

 Links to the College's Child Protection and Safeguarding Policy and Procedures may be found here.